 4. Cream-based Dishes

 Be wary of any dish with a cream base, because a gluten-containing cream soup was likely used to prepare it.
 For example, traditional green bean casserole is made with gluten-containing cream of mushroom soup.
-For a healthier, gluten-free choice, make green beans with toasted slivered almonds instead.
+For a healthier, gluten-free holiday choice, make green beans with toasted slivered almonds instead.

 Unprocessed, plain turkey is gluten-free.
 But read labels carefully, and make sure the turkey hasn’t been seasoned or marinated with something that contains gluten, or injected with brine that contains gluten.
 If you aren’t sure, ask.
 Also make sure that the turkey isn’t packed with gluten-containing bread stuffing.
 If you plan to eat out at a restaurant, always call and ask the chef or manager.